llatva/pupill32/README.md

 # pu(rple)pill32
 ## Compact and inexpensive USB-C development board for PY32F030 (TSSOP20) 32-bit MCU

-Revision A had some glitches, please refer to changelog in the revB schematic or below.
+RevA had some glitches, please refer to changelog in the revB schematic or below.
-With UART lines swapped it flashes now over USB (factory-installed bootloader).

-Testing still underway, revB may still change (W.I.P).
+RevB tested to be functional, and can be flash-programmed over USB (see bootloader access below).

 ## Features